 - Dealing with Past Violations of Human Rights: The Politics of Indonesia's Truth and Reconciliation Commission

-Format requirements for the MAAPPS thesis are guided by the Faculty of Graduate Studies' specifications for theses.
+Format requirements for the MAAPPS thesis are guided by the Faculty of Graduate and Postdoctoral Studies' specifications for theses.
 Please refer back to the information offered on the Grad Studies webpage at all stages in writing the thesis.
 The information there is not only authoratative when it comes to formatting, but it also offers many further resources and suggestions.

 There are no specific guidelines on the appropriate length of a thesis.
 However, most thesis writers generally find it more of a struggle to reduce the number of pages than to fill pages.
 By contrast, committee members will appreciate a more concise format.
 Perhaps a rough estimate could be 60 pages of text to aim for.